my-dao/Leave-Management-LWC-App/README.md

 2. **Leave Requests**: Divided into two sub-components:
    - **My Requests**: Shows the leave requests of the current user.
    - **My Team's Requests**: Displays the leave requests of the current user's team members.

-Notes: The Leave Request component was customised from https://github.com/forcefellow/Leave-Tracker-App.
+Notes: The Leave Requests component is customized from [Leave Tracker App](https://github.com/forcefellow/Leave-Tracker-App) developed by [forcefellow](https://github.com/forcefellow).
+I extend my gratitude to forcefellow for their original work which greatly contributed to the functionality of my project.

 ## Data Model

 The app incorporates the following objects to manage its data: